 What is the optimal humidity?

 Optimal humidity depends on the stage of the cannabis.
-From germination to late flowering, the cannabis plants call for changes in the humidity levels.
+From germination to late flowering, the cannabis plants require different humidity levels.
 Since each stage comes with distinct metabolic reactions, the relative humidity needs also vary.

 -Seedling stage: ideal level is 65%-70%